haslab/Electrum/index.md

 ## Prototype: Electrum with actions

 An [extension of Electrum 1](https://github.com/haslab/Electrum/releases/tag/v1.0-actions), with actions, is currently under study.
-Check out the [paper](https://doi.org/10.1007/978-3-319-91271-4_30) with the preliminary proposition.
+Check out the [paper](https://doi.org/10.1007/978-3-319-91271-4_30) with the preliminary proposal.

 If you wish to build it, follow the [building](https://github.com/haslab/Electrum#building-electrum-analyzer) steps for Electrum 1, just replacing `-b master` in the first line by `-b actions`.